bet4a/d3wiki/Cluster-Layout.md

 Creates a new cluster layout with the default settings: the default sort order is null; the default children accessor assumes each input node is an object with a children array; the default separation function uses one node width for siblings, and two node widths for non-siblings; the default size is 1×1.

 The cluster layout is part of D3's family of [[hierarchical|Hierarchical-Layout]] layouts.
 These layouts follow the same basic structure: the input argument to the layout is the root node of the hierarchy, and the output return value is an array representing the computed positions of all nodes.
-Note that these are not the same as the input data passed to the layout function; the computed layout nodes wrap the data objects, and provide several attributes:
+Note that these position objects are not the same as the input data passed to the layout function; the computed layout nodes wrap the data objects, and provide several attributes:

 * parent - the parent node, or null for the root.
 * children - the array of child nodes, or null for leaf nodes.